amarxxanand/Stream2GetHer/README.md

 ### Common Issues
 1. **Connection Failed**: Check if server is running and ports are correct
-2. **Video Not Loading**: Ensure YouTube video is public and embeddable
+2. **Video Not Loading**:
+   - For YouTube: Ensure video is public and embeddable
+   - For Google Drive: Check file permissions and sharing settings
+   - For other formats: Verify file format compatibility
 3. **Sync Issues**: Check network latency and sync tolerance settings
 4. **Database Errors**: Verify MongoDB connection and permissions